teaminmedias-pluswerk/ke_search/README.rst

 It is very flexible: By writing your own indexer you can put any content you want into the index.

-It uses fluid templates (since version 2.0).

 ke_search comes with strong defaults and with very little configuration.
 You can have a powerful search engine in your TYPO3 website, eg. images in the search result list and faceting without templating or coding.

 ke_search does not use frontend crawling but fetches content elements and data records directly from the database.
-For each content type an indexer is needed (eg. pages, news).
 For the most used content types indexers are provided within the extension itself, including pages and news.

-That means there may not be an indexer already available for the content type you want to index, but it's quite easy for a programmer to write its own indexer for custom data records.

-See https://www.typo3-macher.de/en/facetted-search-ke-search/documentation/introduction/ for further documentation and a quickstart tutorial.

-If you find bugs or want to ask for a feature, please use https://github.com/teaminmedias-pluswerk/ke_search/issues
+If you found a bug or want to ask for a feature, please use https://github.com/teaminmedias-pluswerk/ke_search/issues.

+Pull requests are welcome.